 People Not Mascots

-A Movement to Retire the FSU Seminoles
+A Movement to Rename the Florida State Mascot

 People are